michaeloneill/NeuralNetworksCpp/README.txt

-The source code files in miniProject2.tar.gz relate to the mini-project report "Multi-layer neural networks applied to the classification of hand-written digits".
+The modules here relate to my MPhil mini-project report "Multi-layer neural networks applied to the classification of hand-written digits", submitted towards the degree of MPhil in Scientific Computing and Machine Learning, University of Cambridge.

 The MNIST data files should be downloaded from http://cis.jhu.edu/~sachin/digit/digit.html and organised by digit into a folder MNISTdata, with MNISTdata/data0 corresponding to digit 0 etc. all the way up to digit 9.

 The project uses the c++ armadillo linear algebra library.
 The included Makefile has the required linker flags to this library for running the code on the LSC computers.

-The results for each of the 5 cases in the aforementioned report can be re-produced by
+Before compiling:

-1) toggling on\off the macro conditionals in main.C that refer to each case (and changing parameters, which are labelled with self-explanatory names).
+1) Set the tunable parameters (labelled with self-explanatory names) and toggle on/off the macro conditionals in main.C as desired to generate results for a specific test case.
-2) togglng the corresponding macro conditionals at the end of main.C to delete the appropriate number of layer pointers.
+2) toggle the corresponding macro conditionals at the end of main.C to delete the appropriate number of layer pointers.
-3) updating the case variable in plotNNet.py to match that used in main.C.
+3) update the case variable in plotNNet.py to match that used in main.C.
 4) Note that if the hidden layer dimensions for any of the cases are changed in main.C, the dimension of the subplot grids in plotNNet.py must be changed accordingly, else plotNNEt.py will not be able to generate the learned basis plots (the rest of the plots will work fine).

 To compile the program: